 Plenty of students will be looking for off-campus housing near the UBC campus this fall before they buy their textbooks.
-We’re liv.rent, a rental platform and more, and we wanted to help UBC students who were looking for homes nearby.
+We’re liv.rent, Canada’s safest all-in-one rental platform, and we wanted to help UBC students who were looking for homes near the globally-renowned school’s Vancouver Campus.
 In this guide, we’re coving all the basics of off-campus living in Vancouver including the best places to find apartments and roommates.
 Here, we’ll cover the best neighbourhoods for UBC students in terms of convenience, proximity to campus, and available amenities.
 That way, your commute won’t cut too much into your study time.

 Note: If you’re not a liv.rent user, sign up first.
 Then apply your filters and click the “Create Alert” button on the upper right hand corner to set up your alert.